215-967-9070

 Whether you’re facing divorce, custody, or support issues, you need a family law & divorce lawyer in Philadelphia who will protect your rights and guide you through every step.
 At Schwartz, Fox, and Saltzman, we provide compassionate support and strong legal advocacy to help you move forward with clarity and confidence.

-When you work with our firm for your divorce or family law matter, you gain more than just legal representation — you gain a trusted ally who listens, understands, and stands by your side from start to finish.
-Whether through negotiation, mediation, or litigation, our attorneys focus on securing the best possible outcome for you and your family.
+When you work with our firm, you gain more than just legal representation — you gain a trusted ally who listens, understands, and stands by your side from start to finish.
+Whether through negotiation, divorce mediation, or litigation, our attorneys focus on securing the best possible outcome for you and your family.

 Schwartz Watermark

-Family Law Practice Areas & Conflicts We Can Help Resolve
+Family Law Practice Areas & Conflicts Our Divorce Lawyers Can Help Resolve

 Regardless of what your family is facing, our team offers the legal expertise and compassionate support you need to move forward.